 In the following code, you have used the same array that you declared earlier and then used a variable to store the element count returned by the function.

 And as you can see the result it has returned is 24 that’s the count of the total number of elements that we have in the array.

 Dim yearSales(1 To 12, 1 To 2) As Integer iCount = WorksheetFunction.CountA(yearSales) MsgBox iCount

-There’s one thing that you need to take care of that this method won’t be ideal to use in all the situations, so it’s always good to use the method that we have discussed earlier.
+There’s one thing that you need to take care of that this method won’t be ideal to use in all situations, so it’s always good to use the method that we discussed earlier.

 You can also write a code to check first if the declared array is not blank.